Abdi39/TargetChallenge/README.md

  # Installation

  ## IDE
-  - There is a lot of IDE, you can download which ever one is easier for you.
+  - There is a lot of IDE to use, you can download which ever one is easier for you.
 Examples of IDE are Netbeans, Eclipse etc.

 # Java
   - Mac